Farini/Scene-Machine/README.md

 Although SpriteKit offers ways to generate noise textures, the options are limited.
 In Blender, for example, there are many more options, and graphics operations that can be performed to generate a texture.
 Plus, those patterns can be generated and placed in an UV map.

+### Noise Interface
+The Noise Interface (From the Menu Noise) should generate different types of noises.
+The SpriteKit Noise generates `SpriteKit`s default noise generators The Noise Maker generates other types of noises that SpriteKit can't generate, such as the CausticNoise, and Lens flare

 ## Expected Features

 - [ ] Generate many different noise textures.